bbfrederick/rapidtide/docs/usage.rst

 		    --forcehr=BPM                  - Force heart rate fundamental detector to be centered at BPM (overrides peak frequencies found from spectrum).
 Useful if there is structured noise that confuses the peak finder.
-		    --nocensor                     - Bad points will not be excluded from analytic phase projection --nophasefilt                  - Disable the phase trend filter (probably not a good idea --estmask=MASKNAME             - Generation of cardiac waveform from data will be restricted to voxels in MASKNAME and weighted by the mask intensity.
-		    --numskip=SKIP                 - SKIP tr's at the beginning of the fmri file (default is 0).
-		    --motskip=SKIP                 - SKIP tr's at the beginning of the motion regressor file (default is 0).
-		    --motionfile=MOTFILE[:COLSPEC] - Read 6 columns of motion regressors out of MOTFILE text file.
-						     (with timepoints rows) and regress them, their derivatives, and delayed derivatives out of the data prior to analysis.
-						     If COLSPEC is present, use the comma separated list of ranges to specify X, Y, Z, RotX, RotY, and RotZ, in that order.
-For example, :3-5,7,0,9 would use columns 3, 4, 5, 7, 0 and 9 for X, Y, Z, RotX, RotY, RotZ, respectively --motionhp=HPFREQ              - highpass filter motion regressors to HPFREQ Hz prior to regression --motionlp=LPFREQ              - lowpass filter motion regressors to HPFREQ Hz prior to regression --cardestonly                  - Estimate the cardiac waveform from the fMRI data, then quit.
+		Phase projection tuning:
+		    --outputbins=BINS              - number of output phase bins (default is 32) --gridbins=BINS                - width of the gridding kernel in output phase bins (default is 3.0) --gridkernel=KERNEL            - convolution gridding kernel.
+Options are 'old', 'gauss', and 'kaiser' (default is 'kaiser')

-		debugging arguments (probably not of interest to users) --debug                        - turn on debugging information
+		Debugging arguments (probably not of interest to users):
+		    --debug                        - turn on debugging information
 		    --nodetrend                    - disable data detrending
-		    --normalize                    - normalize fmri data
+		    --noorthog                     - disable orthogonalization of motion confound regressors --normalize                    - normalize fmri data
 		    --nodemean                     - do not demean fmri data --disablenotch                 - disable subharmonic notch filter
-		    --nomask                       - disable data masking for calculating cardiac waveform
+		    --nomask                       - disable data masking for calculating cardiac waveform --nocensor                     - Bad points will not be excluded from analytic phase projection --nophasefilt                  - Disable the phase trend filter (probably not a good idea)